 INDIVIDUAL.
 FAMILY.
 COUPLES.
 GROUPS.

 Asking for help takes a lot of courage.
-My goal is to make therapy a place where you are able to harness that courage, strengthen it, and use it to reach your own goals.
-I believe that therapy should be a collaborate process, with you sharing your needs and allowing me to reflect back to you patterns of behavior that get in the way of you living the life that you want.
-I strive to create a warm, nurturing, and sometimes even fun environment where you begin to feel comfortable leaning in to and learning from emotional experiences.
+Our goal is to make therapy a place where you are able to harness that courage, strengthen it, and use it to reach your own goals.
+We believe that therapy should be a collaborate process, with you sharing your needs and allowing me to reflect back to you patterns of behavior that get in the way of you living the life that you want.
+We strive to create a warm, nurturing, and sometimes even fun environment where you begin to feel comfortable leaning into and learning from emotional experiences.

-My areas of expertise include eating disorders, anxiety, depression, self-esteem, attachment disorders, and family discord.
-I have a special interest in working with families with a history of disordered eating.
-I use a combination of therapeutic approaches with an emphasis on emotion focused therapy, experiential therapies, and family systems theory.
+Our areas of expertise include eating disorders, anxiety, depression, self-esteem, attachment disorders, and family discord.
+We use a combination of therapeutic approaches with an emphasis on emotion focused therapy, experiential therapies, and family systems theory.